MaskInversion: Localized Embeddings via Optimization of Explainability Maps: Methodology

-\textbf{Embedding Token Optimization.} To refine the initial guess and guide the embedding token representation towards the query mask, we treat the mask localized embedding $LET_\textbf{m}\in \mathbb{R}^d$, corresponding to the query mask $\mathbf{m}$, as a \emph{learnable vector} with $d$ parameters.
-We supervise the learning of this vector by optimizing its parameters for $K$ steps, with $k\in\{0,..,K\}$ so that, for each optimization step $k$, the resulting explainability map $\mathbf{E}^{(k)}$ for this token resembles the query mask $\textbf{m}$.
-We achieved this through iterative gradient descent.
-Specifically, we quantify the discrepancy between the explainability map and the query mask using a soft Dice loss, as commonly employed in segmentation tasks~\cite{milletari2016v, cheng2021per, bousselham2022efficient} measuring region similarity:
+\textbf{Embedding Token Optimization.} To refine the initial estimate and guide the embedding token representation towards the query mask, we treat the mask localized embedding $LET_\textbf{m}\in \mathbb{R}^d$, corresponding to the query mask $\mathbf{m}$, as a \emph{learnable vector} with $d$ parameters.
+We supervise the learning of this vector by optimizing its parameters so that the resulting explainability map $\mathbf{E}^{(k)}$ for this token resembles the query mask $\textbf{m}$.

+We achieve this goal via iterative gradient descent.
+Specifically, we quantify the discrepancy between the explainability map and the query mask using a soft Dice loss, as commonly employed in segmentation tasks~\citep{milletari2016v, cheng2021per} for measuring region similarity: